 Why is mortgage insurance so expensive?

 Mortgage insurance, as said mentioned, is often sold by mortgage lenders.
-Since the premiums are included in your monthly mortgage cost, the whole process is smooth and efficient.
+Since the mortgage insurance premiums are included in your monthly mortgage cost, the whole process is smooth and efficient.
 Convenience of payments is one of the most important benefits of lender-offered mortgage insurance.

 Lack of underwriting is another important point here.
-Mortgage insurance lets you forgo a medical exam, but that doesn’t always work to your advantage.
+Mortgage life insurance lets you forgo a medical exam, but that doesn’t always work to your advantage.

 Of course, no required medical exam means people with underlying health conditions are more likely to get approval.
 However, the coverage is not guaranteed.
 You can get turned down if the carrier thinks you’re too risky to insure.